playwrigkt/skript/README.md

 This `ApplicationStage` can run `Publish`, `SQL`, and `Serialize` scripts.
 It also provides a `Skript` scoped cache via `StageProps`.

-In `Skript`, a `Venue` provides a stage.
-A given stage should be used exactly once, but a `Venue` should live for the entire application lifecycle and provide a `Stage` each time a `Skript` is invoked.
+In `Skript`, a `Venue` provides a troupe.
+A given troupe should be used exactly once, but a `Venue` should live for the entire application lifecycle and provide a `Stage` each time a `Skript` is invoked.